JasonWStewart/beavers-trust/content/posts/fans-guide-weymouth/index.md

 **The Background**

 Hampton make the journey to Dorset midweek to face Weymouth in the Vanarama National League South.
-The Terras have had mixed fortunes this campaign and currently sit fairly comfortably in mid-table.
-Since 2019 the Beavers have met Weymouth on 5 occasions Weymouth winning 3, Hampton 2 and no draws between the sides.
-Earlier this season, back in September Hampton ran out 1-0 winners at Beveree.
+Since 2019 the Beavers have met Weymouth on 7 occasions Weymouth winning 4, Hampton 3 and no draws between the sides.
+Last season Hampton came out 1-0 winners at Beveree with an 89th min winner from Ben Seymour.

 **Travel**